Sex, Lies, and Overtime: Inside the NYPD’s Financial Black Box

 The harsh truth is we don’t actually know how much overtime truly belongs to the Chief of Department’s office.
-That’s because the city’s accounting structure aggregates overtime from various NYPD departments into this division’s budget, creating a system where tracking real overtime becomes virtually impossible.
+That’s because the city’s accounting structure aggregates overtime from various NYPD departments into this division’s budget, transforming what should be transparent financial records into an impenetrable maze of numbers.

 Yesterday, I reported that the NYPD’s Chief of Department division spent $532.1 million on uniformed overtime against just $53.5 million in uniformed base salaries – a staggering 10-to-1 ratio.
-What initially looked like a smoking gun of overtime abuse turned out to reveal an even more troubling systemic issue: New York City’s method of tracking police overtime creates a maze where abuse can easily hide.
+What initially looked like an indicator of potential overtime manipulation turned out to reveal an even more troubling systemic issue: New York City’s method of tracking police overtime creates a labyrinth where financial misconduct can easily hide.

 After diving deeper into budget documents, I discovered this ratio reflects accounting practices, not actual overtime worked.
 The city simply dumps overtime from various commands into the Chief of Department’s accounts – making it impossible to track how much overtime that office actually spends.